microsoft/promptflow/docs/how-to-guides/generate-test-data.md

-# How to construct test data based on documents
+# How to generate test data based on documents
 This guide will instruct you on how to generate test data for RAG systems utilizing existing documents.
 Previously evaluating the performance of RAG systems required the creation of test data.
 This could be done manually, a process that required significant time and effort, or by purchasing pre-made test data, which could be costly.